HL7/PDDI-CDS/pages/_includes/start.md

 When the Clinical Reasoning module processes the data, the library resource is loaded from local FHIR server and then the logic content in base64 format is decoded.
 If the content is in `CQL` format, it is tranlated into [ELM XML]() format which is a machine-readable canonical representation.

-For the best perfomance, the CQL logic in CQL format should be tranlated into ELM XML format before stored in the Library resource and then the Clinical Reasoning module can execute the CQL logic without performing the tranlation.
+For the best performance, the CQL logic in CQL format should be translated into ELM XML format before stored in the Library resource and then the Clinical Reasoning module can execute the CQL logic without performing the translation.

 #### Plan Definition
 {:.no_toc}